Skip to content Go to the menu

 Content type: Page

-Activities and Objectives of the Association The IAE Montpellier Student Union organizes several events and offers a range of services.
-We participate in one-off events such as the Orientation Day organized by the IAE.
+Activities and Objectives of the Association The IAE Montpellier Student Union organizes several events and offers a variety of services.
+We participate in one-time events such as the Orientation Day organized by the IAE.
 We also organize events such as parties, breakfasts, and the Gala.
-To promote the #IAESpirit, we also participate in the IAE French Cup (CDF) to proudly represent Montpellier.
-And almost every day, we’re at the Bulle to answer your questions or grab a coffee.
+To promote the #EspritIAE, we also participate in the IAE French Cup (CDF) to proudly represent Montpellier.
+And every day (or almost every day), we’re at La Bulle to answer your questions or grab a coffee.

 Montpellier University Caving Club (GSUM)